The Best of the Lycian Coast in Pictures

-The coastline can be explored by vehicle (a well-maintained, but curvy, highway runs parallel to the coast), by foot (the Gulet cruises (often called ) are a popular way for visitors to explore the coastline from the comfort of a floating hotel.runs from Oludeniz to Antalya), or by boat.
+The coastline can be explored by vehicle (a well-maintained, but curvy, highway runs parallel to the coast), by foot (the Lycian Way runs from Ölüdeniz to Antalya), or by boat.
+Gulet cruises (often called Blue Cruises or Blue Voyages) are a popular way for visitors to explore the coastline from the comfort of a floating hotel.

-Cities along the coast are rich with history – providing visitors with ample opportunity to explore ruins and archaeological sites at their leisure.
-My favourite historic sites along the coast include Kaş, and the .
-(And I’m pretty happy to call Fethiye (known as Telemessos in Lycian times) home!), the Kekova region featuring Sunken City and the nearby castle at (also called ), the ancient amphitheatre in the upscale resort town of
+Cities along the coast are rich with history - providing visitors with ample opportunity to explore ruins and archaeological sites at their leisure.
+My favourite historic sites along the coast include Gemiler Island, the Kekova region featuring Sunken City and the nearby castle at Kaleköy (also called Simena or Castle Village), the ancient amphitheatre in the upscale resort town of Kaş, and the St. Nicholas Church at Demre.
+(And I'm pretty happy to call Fethiye (known as Telemessos in Lycian times) home!)

 What to do and what to see